leekevinyg/edison/README.md

 The extension can be triggered by clicking on the extension icon in the top right of the chrome toolbar or by hitting "Command+Shift+O" on a Mac or "Ctrl+Shift+O" on Windows.

 Alternatively, the wakeword "Hey Edison" is available for a completely handsfree experience.
-If using the wakeword, just say "Hey Edison" followed by any of the command detailed below.
+If using the wakeword, just say "Hey Edison" followed by any of the commands detailed below.

 The following commands are currently supported for Youtube, Netflix, Facebook, Gmail and Instagram: